ytakemon/1415-Col4a5xDO-Project/Manuscript/Col4a5_man_supp_methods.md

-whole-genome diplotype reconstruction were performed using a combination of Expectation-Maximization algorithm for Allele Specific Expression (EMASE) and Genotyping By RNA-Seq (GBRS) software respectively (manuscript in preperation).
+whole-genome diplotype reconstruction were performed using a combination of Expectation-Maximization algorithm for Allele Specific Expression (EMASE) and Genotyping By RNA-Seq (GBRS) software respectively (manuscript in preparation).
 EMASE was used to align multi-parent allele-specific expression and gene expression simultaneously from RNA-seq data, and the diploid BAM files were used as input for GBRS.
 GBRS was used to quantify multiway allele specificity taking into